3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 Repair Boot Master Record Step

 This one also offers other advanced options.
 Type in bootrec /?
-If you want to see more options for and get help with the command.
+If you want more options for and get help with the command.

 READ: How to Configure Stylus Settings for PC.